jasonhand/writings/TC_Article.md

 In addition to this context that is dropped in line with the conversations, some teams have begun to implement what has been coined as ChatOps.

-By integrating a chatbot in to these group messaging tools, teams are now beginning to take action directly from within the conversation as though it's a command line interface (CLI).
-By treating the group messaging tool ast though it's a CLI, an engineer can perform their tasks, communicate to their team what has been done, teach others how it was accomplished, and create context about actions taken, right in line with the conversations that are related to those actions.
+By integrating a chatbot in to these group messaging tools, teams are now beginning to take action directly from within the conversation as though it's a shared command line interface (CLI).

+When treating the group messaging tool as though it's a CLI, an engineer can perform their tasks, communicate to their team what has been done, teach others how it was accomplished, and create context about actions taken, right in line with the conversations that are related to those actions.

 ## Actionable Tips For Developers